imujjwal96/engelsystem/README.md

 ## How do I install Engelsystem on Docker

-To install loklak with Docker please refer to the loklak [Docker installation readme](/docs/INSTALLATION_DOCKER.md).
+To install Engelsystem with Docker please refer to the Engelsystem [Docker installation readme](/docs/INSTALLATION_DOCKER.md).

 ## How do I deploy Engelsystem with Heroku?